As per Government advice, Kingsfield will be open for all pupils from 8th March 2021.

 How do I drop / collect my child from school?
 Your child should be dropped off and collected from school in the usual way at the time indicated above.
 All children need to be collected from their classroom door; we will not be releasing children to walk around the site to meet parents / carers.
 Children who have permission to walk home alone will be released as usual.

 Will children and staff need to wear face masks?
 Children will not need to wear a mask.
-We will be encouraging staff to do so in communal areas such as the staffroom and front office when dealing with visitors.
+We will be asking staff to do so in communal areas such as the staffroom and front office when dealing with visitors.
 They will not be wearing masks in front of the children unless there is a suspected case of Covid-19 with a child.
 We are encouraging parents and visitors to wear face masks whenever entering the school office.

 Will children mix with other year groups during the day?
 We have established year group bubbles and will endeavour to keep them separate from other year groups during the day.

 What will happen at lunch and breaktimes?
 Lunch will be in sittings as usual in both halls.
 Children will be called to the halls in year group bubbles and tables will be separated according to guidance.
 Break times will be staggered but there will be separate areas for each year group bubble.

 Will there be hot lunches available?
 Yes.
 We will be offering a simplified service of hot lunches during this Lockdown period.

 Can my child bring in a lunchbox?
 Yes and it will be kept within the bubble.